awsdocs/amazon-sagemaker-developer-guide/doc_source/host-vpc.md

 1. For **VPC**, choose the VPC that you want to use for this endpoint\.

-1. For **Configure route tables**, choose the route tables that the endpoint will use\.
+1. For **Configure route tables**, choose the route tables for the endpoint to use\.
 The VPC service automatically adds a route to each route table that you choose that points Amazon S3 traffic to the new endpoint\.

 1. For **Policy**, choose **Full Access** to allow full access to the Amazon S3 service by any user or service within the VPC\.
 To restrict access further, choose **Custom**\.
 For more information, see [Use a Custom Endpoint Policy to Restrict Access to Amazon S3](#host-vpc-policy)\.